craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

 One day, D will get multiple `alias this`{.d}, since it's described in TDPL ([TDPL](#TDPL)).
-This will open the possibility of a type being subtype to many other types at the same time, literally acting as a chameleon depending on circumstances.
+This will open the possibility of a type being a subtype to many other types at the same time, literally acting as a chameleon depending on circumstances.
 We will be able to group disparate types and functionalities in one place.
 I wait for it with increasing interest.[^multiplealiasthis]

 [^multiplealiasthis]: This was written in January 2012, let see when we get multiple alias this.